Good Map Design & Semiological Errors#

 Different colours are used to differentiate between distinct entities.

-3. Gradient in a single colour vs. Gradient between two colours#
+4. Gradient in a single colour vs. Gradient between two colours#

 Caution

-DO NOT use a gradient across two different colours for data that is always positive (or negative).
+Be cautious when using a gradient across two different colours for data that is always positive (or negative).

-A gradient between two colours can be used when it is necessary to show a gradation that can go from negative to positive.
+A diverging gradient between two colours can be used when it is necessary to show a gradation that can go from negative to positive.
 As for temperatures, it makes sense to distinguish negative values (in shades of blue for example) and positive values (in shades of red).

 It is a mistake because: